GLEN HELEN ASSOCIATION

 Ken Dahms retired after 28 years as General Counsel for the Dayton and Montgomery County Public Health District, where he also served as Director of Administration, managed 40 employees, oversaw Human Resources, and was responsible for a budget of $32 million dollars.
 He is an Adjunct Professor at Wright State University, with areas of interest in Public Health.

 Emily Foubert works for Agraria: Center for Regenerative Practice, and is active in facilitating an outdoor school that aims to bring nature back into the fold of community and culture.
 She has also used her skills with public program offerings in the Glen.
 She holds certificates in Environmental Education, Permaculture Design, and Nature Awareness Education.

-Scott Geisel teaches at Wright State University, specializing in composition, business writing, and writing for science majors.
+Scott Geisel (President) teaches at Wright State University, specializing in composition, business writing, and writing for science majors.
 He has managed a small business, and a university student support center where he hired, managed, and provided ongoing training for a staff of 45.
 He worked for the Yellow Springs Community Foundation and helped to found the YSCF Nonprofit Leadership Institute, working with nonprofits to train and mentor college students.

 Ben Hooper graduated from the University of Cincinnati Law School and is an Associate Attorney with Martin, Brown, Hull, and Harper in Springfield.
 His expertise is real estate law, but as an attorney he can advise the Board on many legal matters.